Neoteroi/BlackSheep-Docs/docs/responses.md

 ## The Response class
-A normal request handler in BlackSheep is expected to return an instance of the `blacksheep.messages.Response` class.
+A normal request handler in BlackSheep is expected to return an instance of the `blacksheep.Response` class.
 Users of the framework can define request handlers that return different kinds of objects, in such case they are normalized at application start-up, to return instances of `Response`.